Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Overhead Cabinets

-On both sides of the van, there are overhead cabinets.
-On the driver’s side, we have one above our galley where we store cooking ingredients, oils, soap, and more.
+On both sides of the van, there were overhead cabinets.
+On the driver’s side, we had one above our galley where we store cooking ingredients, oils, soap, and more.
 We like to keep stuff up here in a lazy susan for easy access.

 Overhead cabinets in a 4x4 Mercedes Sprinter Van conversion built by Outside Van